omshub/website/firebase/README.md

 `/firebase` contains the backend service for the app, utilizing the [Firebase](https://firebase.google.com/) services Firestore (database), Cloud Functions, and Authentication.

 Firestore is a non-relational database, comprised of collections which contain documents.
+Nesting is generally permissible, i.e., `{collectionName}/{documentId}/{subCollectionName}/{subDocumentId}/...` (and so on).

 ## General Usage

-The principal backend/database "interface" for consumption by the frontend is contained in `firebase/index.ts`.
+The principal backend/database "interface" intended for consumption by the frontend is contained in `firebase/dbOperations.ts`.
 This file organizes exports with respect to the corresponding client-side views/pages and components, as applicable.

 ## Atomic Operations (Full CRUD)